Peabo83/Valheim-Server-Web-GUI/README.md

 The inline comments describe how to manually add a displayed Nexus mod, simply add the NexusID value in array() as shown in the example.

 ## To-do
-Add additional error checking on systemctl commands Add log output to server section
+Add additional error checking on systemctl commands<br>
+Add log output to server section w/ live update via jquery